Cambodia travel guide - Rusty Compass

 It's hard to think of a country that stretches the emotional repertoire like Cambodia.
 That's especially true if you've been visiting the country for decades.
 The temple ruins of Angkor are exhilarating - unmatched in Asia for beauty, atmosphere and grandeur.
 It's easy to spend days marvelling at the architectural scale and the stunning detailed stone carvings of Cambodia's ancient civilisation - we recommend you take your time.
 You're never far away from reminders of another more recent chapter in Khmer history - the genocidal reign of the Khmer Rouge.
 Whether it's the amputee beggars on the streets, or monuments like the Tuol Sleng Genocide Museum in the capital Phnom Penh, Cambodia wears its traumatic recent history on its sleeve.
 The passing years and generations are healing the unthinkable horrors of the Khmer Rouge reign of terror.
 For many of the young Khmer you will meet in your travels, the war years are abstract.
 Their generation focused on the country's 2020 challenges.

-The temples of Angkor have kept me captivated for almost thirty years.
-I still visit most years, and still find the place breathtaking.
-It's the mix of experiences that make Angkor so magical - the awesome scale of the temples and the intricacy of the carving, their gradual surrender to a relentless tide of jungle encroachment, the incredible forest setting and the fact that Siem Reap, the base for temple exploration, is such a chilled place to spend time.
+The temples of Angkor have kept me captivated for more than thirty years.
+I still visit most years, and still find the place breathtaking (see the video above).
+It's the mix of experiences that make Angkor so magical - the awesome scale of the temples and the intricacy of the carving, their gradual surrender to a relentless tide of jungle encroachment, the incredible forest setting and the fact that Siem Reap, the base for temple exploration, is such a charming, chilled place to spend time.
 Angkor's bicycle friendly too - another major bonus.
 For more on Angkor, head over to our guide here.

 Angkor Wat